-To encourage home builders to follow the Code, to enable the Management Board to establish how well it is being applied and whether it needs to be amended or updated further, a number of monitoring activities are carried out.
+To encourage home builders to follow the Code, to enable the CCHB Management Board to establish how well it is being applied and whether it needs to be amended or updated further, several monitoring activities are carried out.
 The monitoring process is the same for all warranty bodies.